 Why?
 It’s real, wholesome, GMO free, artisanal, all natural, organic Latvian bread at its finest.

 Where?
-At the Svēte stall next to the entrance of the vegetable pavilion which is furthest from Riga Canal.
+At the Svēte stall in the vegetable pavilion.
+On the side of the pavilion furthest from Riga Canal.

 Why?
 This ghastly beverage is said to be potent enough to dislodge the dormant wildlife lining the twisted confines of your grotty intestine.
 It’s also reputed to be one of the best hangover cures out there.
 Vendors advise against drinking a full glass if you aren’t a regular sauerkraut consumer.
 You’ll soon find out why…